 Joe’s movie is part of an ongoing series by Ambient Film Production entitled “The War Generation”.

 Over the years we’ve enjoyed working with local colleges and universities including the Five College Consortium.
 Either as support for overflow or in a collaborative effort for video services and promotion.
 Here we’ve included a promo for UMass Amherst Arts Extension’s 40th anniversary event and more recently a promo for The McCulloch Center for Global Initiatives at Mount Holyoke College.
+Also recently uploaded is a testimonial video for the UMass Amherst BDIC department.

 Samantha and Caroline are two young ladies straight out of photography school who, upon graduating, decided to combine their talents and start a business together In Wallingford, CT.
 Although the venture is only a year old they are non-stop busy photographing couples, families, children, high school seniors and more.
 In addition to an active schedule they've been generating a lot of buzz and have made more than a few local headlines for another reason: Sam and Caroline selflessly donate their time and energy photographing kids and families from Colin's Crew, a childhood cancer foundation.
 This is done expense free and is a wonderful offering to families experiencing such hardships.
 Ambient Film Production had the pleasure of capturing some of these Hero Sessions and meeting some of the wonderful families to assemble this video for Sam and Caroline.
 Enjoy!